2000 FIVB Volleyball World Grand Prix

 The 2000 FIVB World Grand Prix was the eighth women's volleyball tournament of its kind.
-It was held over four weeks in three countries and six cities throughout Asia: Hong Kong, Thailand, PR China, Chinese Taipei and Malaysia, cumulating with the final round at Araneta Coliseum in Quezon City, Philippines, from 24 to 27 August 2000.
+It was held over four weeks in three countries and six cities throughout Asia: Hong Kong, Thailand, PR China, Chinese Taipei and Malaysia, cumulating with the final round at the PhilSports Arena in Pasig City, Philippines, from 24 to 27 August 2000.

-Preliminary rounds
+Preliminary round

 Ranking

 The best four teams from the overall ranking are qualified for the final round.